Israel kills 40 Palestinians in Gaza airstrikes amid fears of wider war

 World

-Israeli airstrikes hit a cluster of houses in central Gaza's Al-Bureij camp.
+Israeli forces stepped up airstrikes across the Gaza Strip on Thursday, killing at least 40 people.

-CAIRO (Reuters) – Israeli forces stepped up airstrikes across the Gaza Strip on Thursday, killing at least 40 people, Palestinian medics said, in further battle with Hamas-led militants as Israel braced for potential wider war in the region.
+CAIRO (AFP) - Israeli forces stepped up airstrikes across the Gaza Strip on Thursday (Aug 8), killing at least 40 people, Palestinian medics said, in further battle with Hamas-led militants as Israel braced for potential wider war in the region.

 Israeli aircraft also bombed a house in the heart of Gaza City in the north, killing five Palestinians, while another airstrike in the southern city of Khan Younis killed one person and wounded others, according to medics.